Sjofartsdirektoratet/SFI_Ontology/PythonFiles/README.md

 * Making a .stottr file based corresponding on template `SFI_library.stottr`
 * Running Lutra on stottr file and template
 * Lutra outputs a RDF Ontologi written in Turtle (.ttl)
+* Translate RDF to JSON-LD for used in visualization

 ## Load information from DBpedia